-How Edge Computing in Healthcare is Transforming IoT Implementation Facebook LinkedIn Twitter Email Pankaj SharmaDecember 12, 2017July 26, 2019 LinkedIn Viewed: 19210 TAGSedge computingend userLifeIsOnIoTdata analyticsmonitoringRFIDhealthcarepatient record keepingnext-gen roboticsoperating rooms While most industries grapple with how to leverage Internet of Things (IoT) technologies, healthcare as a whole already has embarked on digital transformation to achieve operational efficiencies and improve the delivery of care.
+How Edge Computing in Healthcare is Transforming IoT Implementation Facebook LinkedIn Twitter Email Pankaj SharmaDecember 12, 2017September 24, 2019 LinkedIn Viewed: 19210 TAGSedge computingend userLifeIsOnIoTdata analyticsmonitoringRFIDhealthcarepatient record keepingnext-gen roboticsoperating rooms While most industries grapple with how to leverage Internet of Things (IoT) technologies, healthcare as a whole already has embarked on digital transformation to achieve operational efficiencies and improve the delivery of care.
 Healthcare is leveraging connected technologies in various areas: Patient record keeping: Electronic Medical Records (EMR) that have digitized paper files with digital documents Telemedicine: Video, voice and data systems that allow patients to consult remotely with doctors Operating rooms: Next-generation robotics and video equipment that assist doctors in performing surgery Patient monitoring: Connected medical devices such as insulin pumps, smart lenses and pacemakers that relay data to doctors about patient conditions Wearables: Wearable devices and connected apps that track various health metrics, such as heart rate, count steps and hydration, which can be used to help a healthcare provider look at these vital signs over time Asset tracking: RFID technology enabling real-time location of both medical personnel and equipment Facility utilization: Sensors and data analytics that help make the most efficient use of clinical facilities such as operating theaters It’s fair to say a revolution is under way in healthcare.
 Providers, pharmaceutical companies and medical device makers have been early adopters of connected technologies.
 They’ve all recognized that connected technologies can enhance care in multiple ways.
 IoT Goals Healthcare providers are under pressure from rising costs and demand for healthcare, combined with reduced funding.
 There are also increasing expectations for improved patient safety and care quality.
 Deploying IoT technologies in healthcare comes down to achieving one or more of three primary goals through digital transformation: Create new revenue streams Improve operational efficiency and reduce costs Enhance patient experience Achieving these goals typically involves a digital transformation plan to add new technologies, upgrade existing digital assets, and connect them together to produce business outcomes.
 An integral piece of transformation, as more and more companies are discovering, is the creation of edge computing micro sites that put processing and analytics closer to where the action takes place – the “things” in IoT and their users.
 The reason for this is to avoid the latency in data transmissions between company headquarters, cloud infrastructures, corporate data centers and branch locations.
 In healthcare, latency is definitely a problem.
 As providers leverage tracking devices to monitor patient conditions and employ next-gen robotics in operating rooms, they cannot tolerate latency.
 That being the case, we will see more and more edge computing sites pop up in clinics, hospitals and doctors’ offices.
 Those sites also will play a role in securing data.
 This is a top priority for healthcare providers as they are responsible for protecting some of the most private highly regulated data, that flows in and out of networks.
 More Technology on the Way for Healthcare Healthcare’s early steps to digitization included developments such as the use of handheld devices to read barcodes on patient wristbands, the adoption of radio-frequency identification (RFID) to track assets, such as wheelchairs and movable patient beds, as well as electronic medical records (EMR) platforms that have digitized paper files and clipboards with digital documents.
 There is much more to come in healthcare by way of connected technologies.
 For instance, pharmaceutical researchers are testing ingestible sensors that verify whether patients are taking their medications.
 When a pill dissolves in the stomach, it sends a signal to a sensor on the body that updates a smartphone app.
 Meanwhile, Novartis subsidiary Alcon is testing non-invasive sensors in contact lenses to measure glucose levels in the tears of diabetes patients and send the data to a mobile device.
 Another smart lens project involves helping people suffering from presbyopia to restore their eye’s focus.
 These science fiction-like advancements will add to the plethora of connected technologies already in use.
 And they will all require a robust infrastructure with reliable connectivity, data backup and power management systems to ensure they function properly.
-Discover More about Edge Computing For Healthcare Learn more about the possible healthcare applications for edge computing solutions and how these can bring Certainty in a Connected World for your own business by downloading our Healthcare IT Infrastructure Report 2019.
+Learn more about Edge Computing Solutions To ensure Certainty in a Connected World for your healthcare business, visit our edge computing resource site.